Exhibition Place: Bandshell

 Inspired by the Hollywood Bowl, the Art Deco-styled Bandshell on the CNE grounds was built in 1936 according to designs prepared by the Toronto architectural firm of Craig and Madill.
 It is situated on the west side of the grounds, and over the years has been host to many famous acts, including Guy Lombardo, Louis Armstrong, The Guess Who, and Joni Mitchell.
 More recently the likes of Susan Aglukark, Moxy Früvous, and Bob Newhart have played the open air venue.
 The adjacent park is known as Bandshell Park.
 In the north-east corner is the Exhibition Place Carillon.
-At the north-side of the park is the "Garden of the Greek Gods" collection of sculptures.
+To the south-east of the bandshell is the "Garden of the Greek Gods" collection of sculptures.

 Queen Elizabeth Theatre

 The Queen Elizabeth Theatre, opened in 1956, is a 1,250-seat auditorium, and is a part of the Queen Elizabeth building complex.
 It is leased to the operator of the Mod Club in Toronto and it is used for concerts and shows throughout the year.